appsody/website/content/docs/stacks/create.md

 ```
 A repository is defined by an `index.yaml`.
 This file lists all stacks and  templates it wants to make avalible.
 See the `appsodyhub` [index](https://raw.githubusercontent.com/appsody/stacks/master/index.yaml) as an example.

 Each template section must include a link to its `.tar.gz` file.
-This will be used by `appsody init` to initalize a Appsody project.
+This will be used by `appsody init` to initialize a Appsody project.

 You can add you repository by running:
 ```